wallpants/github-preview.nvim/README.md

 		disable = false,

 		-- Between 0 and 100.
-		-- Play around with this number until you find the offset you like.
 		-- VERY LOW and VERY HIGH numbers might result in cursorline out of screen. top_offset_pct = 35,
 	},